 Parents/caregivers will be advised by official notice of the details of activities.
 Permission forms signed by the parents must be returned to allow for participation.
 Parents/caregivers are requested to pay for the bus fare and in some instances, an admission fee.

 CURRICULUM

 Our school offers the following Australian Curriculum Learning Areas to students - English, Mathematics, Science, Humanities and Social Sciences (HASS), Health and Physical Education, Technologies, The Arts (including Music) and Languages.
-We will be transitioning to Version 9 C2C over the next two years.
-In 2025 English and Maths will be implemented.

 EXTRA CURRICULAR ACTIVITIES